karkman/MMB-901_Metagenomics/Practicals/README.md

 ## Data

-First we will retrieve all the metagenomic sequence files for the female super donor, DF16.
+First we will retrieve all the metagenomic sequence files for the female super-donor, DF16.
 Go to the publication and find the sequencing project repository accession (BioProject accession).
 Then go to [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) and find all the reads for the project.
 Open them in Run selector and find the run accessions of the samples from the super-donor (9 sequencing runs).

 Finallly download only the accession numbers and make a file (`DF16_accessions.txt`) with only the accession, one line per accesion to the data folder in Puhti (`01_DATA/`).
 We will use that file in the next step to download the data to Puhti.

 We will use [Kingfisher](https://wwood.github.io/kingfisher-download/) to download the read files.
 It has been installed to Puhti under our course project application folder.
 But before downloading, have a look at the documentation and find out how to use it with a list of accessions.
 We will use the `ena-ftp` method for downloading the reads.

 Apply for resources.
-Using a screen session or without.
 This doesn't take that long, so no real need for screen session.

 ```bash
 sinteractive -A project_2009008 -m 10G -c 4